 Many chapters and training centres evaluate the Policy and Procedure Manual on an annual basis.
+The manual must be reviewed at a minimum of every five years or when there is a change in ITLS leadership.
 The Policy and Procedure Manual is typically distributed to the stakeholders in the chapter or training centre including affiliate faculty, course coordinators and regional coordinators if applicable.